GoogleCloudDataproc/spark-spanner-connector/README-template.md

 #### Filter Pushdown

 Since jsonb is converted to StringType in Spark, a filter containing jsonb column can only be pushed down as a string filter.
+For the jsonb column, `IN` filter is not pushdown to Cloud Spanner.

 Filters containing array column will not be pushed down.